 - Debt Securities – Specifically, promissory notes.
-The promissory notes will require the Issuer to pay your money back, plus interest at a specified rate, over a specified time period.
+The promissory notes will require the Issuer to pay your money back, plus interest at a specified rate, over a specified period.
 Owning a promissory note does not make you an owner of the company.
 Instead, you are a creditor.
-As long as the company has enough money to repay your loan, plus any interest you’ve been promised, the value of your security stays the same; the fluctuations of the fortunes of the company don’t affect you, unless the fortunes go way down.
+As long as the company has enough money to repay your loan, plus any interest you’ve been promised, the value of your security stays the same; the fluctuations of the company’s fortunes don’t affect you unless the fortunes go way down.
 On the other hand, you don’t share in the appreciation if things go well.
 If the company increases in value 100-fold, you just have the right to get your money back, plus interest.

-- Revenue-Sharing Notes – A regular promissory note requires the Issuer make specified payments of interest and principal at specified times.
+- Revenue-Sharing Notes – A regular promissory note requires the Issuer to make specified payments of interest and principal at specified times.
 In contrast, a revenue-sharing note requires the Issuer to pay a specified percentage of its revenue.
 For example, a revenue-sharing note might require the Issuer to pay investors 5% of its revenue for four years.
 Typically, a revenue-sharing note will also state a maximum that investors are entitled to receive (e.g., double their investment) and a due date for repayment of the original investment.

 - “Preferred” Equity Securities – In some cases, a company will offer a “preferred equity security,” like the preferred stock of a corporation.
-Typically, the holders of the preferred equity security have a right to receive distributions before the holders of the regular equity securities.
+Typically, the preferred equity security holders have a right to receive distributions before the holders of the regular equity securities.
 For example, the holders of a preferred stock might have the right to receive a 4% dividend before dividends are paid to the holders of common stock.
 But preferred equity is still equity.
 The holders of preferred equity are paid after creditors.

 - Hybrid Securities – Some securities, which we call “hybrid securities,” have characteristics of both equity securities and debt securities, like a cross between a dog and a horse.

-- Convertible Securities – Some securities, which we call “convertible securities,” start out as one kind of security but can be changed – converted – into a different kind of security.
-For example, a company might issue a debt security that can be converted by the holder into common stock at some specified time.
+- Convertible Securities – Some securities, which we call “convertible securities,” start as one kind of security but can be changed – converted – into a different type of security.
+For example, a company might issue debt security that can be converted by the holder into common stock at some specified time.
 Sometimes the conversion is triggered at the option of the holder, sometimes at the option of the company, and other times upon the occurrence of a specified event.

 - SAFEs – “SAFE” stands for “simple agreement for future equity.”
-Although there are many kinds of SAFEs, the typical SAFE converts into an equity security – either common stock or preferred stock – when the Issuer raises more money in the future.
-If the Company never raises more money in the future you typically have to wait until the company is sold or dissolved to get your money back.
+Although there are many kinds of SAFEs, the typical SAFE converts into equity security – either common stock or preferred stock – when the Issuer raises more money in the future.
+If the Company never raises more money in the future, you typically have to wait until the company is sold or dissolved to get your money back.

 - Other Kinds of Securities – The possible kinds of securities are limited only by the imaginations of financial needs of companies, investors, and lawyers.